Charles Perry McCormick: Multiple Management

 Multiple Management was a profit-sharing plan designed as a way to develop and promote leaders from within the organization, as well as to solicit input from a wider cross-section of employees.
 The American Weekly called it a "most extraordinary industrial democracy".
-A junior board made of young executives, a factory board made of foremen and section heads, and a board of salesmen would propose recommendations to improve materials, packaging, processes, and sales and advertising.
-These would be reviewed by a senior board, who approved the vast majority of the proposals.
+A junior board made of young executives, a factory board made of foremen and section heads, and a board of salesmen would propose recommendations to improve materials, packaging, processes, sales, and advertising.
+These would be reviewed by a senior board, which approved the vast majority of the proposals.
 A joint Combined Board would facilitate communication among all the other boards.

 Under Multiple Management, more than 7,000 suggestions were sent from the junior board to the senior board between 1932 and 1948.
 Suggestions ranged from new bottles and tins, "snappier" labels, and improvements in machinery, inventory, and quality control.
 In that time, sales rose from US$3.25 million to US$26 million, and by 1935 McCormick was the largest spice and flavoring-extract business in the U.S. By 1962, net sales amounted to US$50 million yearly.

 McCormick collated his ideas in two books: Multiple Management in 1937, and a follow-up, Power of People, in 1949.
 He wrote:"Too many bankers and industrialists associate with their own clique exclusively; too many labor men travel only with their fellows.
 There's nothing wrong with capitalism, but there's a lot wrong with some of the people who use it.
 American living is the best the world has ever seen.
 But of what lasting use will it be if we do not learn how to get along better with one another?"That same year, Business Week reported: "To this date, more than 500 companies in 46 countries have made inquiries or adopted the MM plan."